Student Clubs

 Construction Specifications Institute Student Club (CSI) or CSI Student Club

 The Cal Poly chapter of CSI was founded in 1970 by a group of architecture students under the guidance of architect and professor, Jack Lewis.
-Lewis was a former CSI President and started the organization to allow Cal Poly students access to the diverse wealth of knowledge offered by CSI.
+Lewis was a former CSI President and started the organization to allow Cal Poly students access to the diverse wealth of knowledge CSI offers.

 The Neel Resources Center (NRC), located in the architecture building, was started by the Cal Poly CSI chapter in 1970.
 Run by students and Fresno Chapter volunteers, the "CSI Library" was used to help students find plans, specifications, product information, and material samples for design projects and writing specifications.